xyzroe/XZG/README.md

 - Change Ethernet/USB adapter mode through firmware or by physical button short press (Red LED On = USB mode, RED LED Off = Ethernet mode);
 - Adapter mode selector through web-interface: `Zigbee-to-Network` or `Zigbee-to-USB`;
 - Support mDNS autodiscovery in your network (go in the browser to `xzg.local`), in Zigbee2MQTT (set `port: mdns://xzg`), and in ZHA;
-- Secure login through username and password;
+- Secure LOGDn through username and password;
 - Zigbee2MQTT and ZHA config helper;

 - ESP32 (peripheral) and CC2652P (Zigbee) OTA updates, ESP32  and CC2652P restart;